htzheng1018/htzheng1018.github.io/_pages/about.md

 My research interests include survival analysis and the application of deep learning methods to genomics.
 Currently, I am studying the influence of A-to-I RNA modifications on Parkinson’s disease.

 Outside of research, I enjoy playing football, badminton, and piano, as well as traveling — I’ve visited over 20 countries :sunglasses: Feel free to recommend me some beautiful places to explore!
+You can reach me at [htzheng@ku.bio.dk](mailto:htzheng@ku.bio.dk).